MaterializeInc/materialize/doc/developer/diagnostic-questions.md

 # Checklist

+Is the user reporting the issue the same user that set up Materialize?
+- If not, ensure the version check below is performed anew.

 Is the version of Materialize:
 - an old one?
-Check the date and/or SHA.
+Check the date and/or SHA, or use `select version()`.
   If it is an old version, check if the issue reported existed back then.
   If the issue existed but then was fixed, tell user to update to a newer version.
 - based on an actual merge to main?
 If the user is using a docker image, make sure it is not an `mzbuild-...` because that's somebody's random PR.